valeriagili/GettinAndCleaningData_CourseProject/README.md

 ## Remarks

 The last dataset created contains 180 observables (30 subjects, each performing 6 different activities) of 68 variables, namely the subject performing the activity, the activity performed, plus the average of 66 measurements of mean or of standard deviation.

-It satisfies the criteria for a tidy dataset because
+It satisfies the criteria for a tidy dataset because:

+- each variable that has been measures is contained in one column;

+- each observation for that variable is contained in one row.